apollographql/apollo-client/docs/source/apollo-server/scalars.md

 ### JSON data type

-Often we desire to use objects and store them in JSON format.
-In most databases, such fields are stored in a string format.
+While we usually want to define a schema for our data, in some cases it makes sense to store unstructured objects in the database, and not define a GraphQL schema for it.
+JSON is a commonly used format for storing such objects.
-We can use a scalar type to correctly recreate the object format of JSON and parse all its field into a correct data type.
-Following is an example of JSON scalar:
+In GraphQL, we can define a custom scalar type to serialize and parse JSON:

 ```js